 After eating I headed on back to the car but saw lanterns and heard music.
 I went to investigate and was delighted to find out it was the Boro Mela!

 The Mela multi-cultural festival takes place every year.
-The last time I went it was in Albert Park, but is now in Centre Square, next to the Mima Museum.
+The last time I went it was in Albert Park, but it is now in Centre Square, next to MIMA.
 I didn't stay for too long but it was lovely to see everyone chilling out listening to music and eating street food.